Technical SEO: The 15 Aspects You Need To Know

 Once you have landed on a website, look at the URL bar.
 Websites with HTTPS:// at the URL's start have an SSL certificate installed instead of just HTTP://.
 You will also see a padlock icon next to the URL in Google Chrome.

 This is very important from an SEO perspective.

 An SSL certificate guarantees the website's connection is secure, meaning the user can trust it.
 The certificate ensures that any information or data submitted on the website is encrypted and cannot be accessed by cybercriminals.
 This is vital if your website accepts payments.

 An SSL certificate also ensures that your newsletters and marketing emails are sent securely – the certificate will encrypt your emails and create a secure connection between the server and the browser.
 This will help you better connect with customers via email as your sender's reputation will improve, and fewer emails will get marked as spam.

-Some hosting packages will offer free pre-installed SSL certificates, so you don’t have to worry about it.
-However, if this is not the case, you will have to purchase the certificate and install it, either by yourself or by having your hosting provider’s technical team take care of it.
+Some hosting packages will offer free pre-installed SSL certificates, so you don't have to worry about it.
+However, if this is not the case, you will have to purchase and install the certificate, either by yourself or by having your hosting provider's technical team take care of it.
 You can purchase SSL certificates from hosting companies such as GoDaddy.

 2 – Robots.txt